Docker-Daze/itu-minitwit/report/report.md

 ## Deployment and Release

-The following workflows are implemented to ensure a robust CI/CD pipeline:
+The following workflows are implemented in the CI/CD pipeline:

 1. **Build and Test Workflow**
-   Automates the build process and runs all tests to ensure code quality.
+   Automates the build process and runs all tests.

 2. **Build Release Workflow**
    Automatically creates a release when a new tag is pushed to the repository.